isabella232/training-workshop/instructions/part-2-lesson-2.md

 From [your project overview](https://octopus-training.octopus.app/app#/[space-id]/projects/workshop-application/deployments)
 - Click on `Variables`
-- Under the `Name` column, in the `Enter new variable` field, enter the following:
+- Under the `Name` column, in the `Enter new variable` field, enter the following as it appears here:
 ```
 Project:Workshop:StudentName
 ```